 - One-sided communication contd.

 - Hands-on exercises

 - Hybrid programming

 - MPI + threads

-- MPI + shared-memory

 - MPI + GPUs

-- What's new in MPI-4

 - Hands-on exercises

 What is MPI?

 - MPI: Message Passing Interface

 - The MPI Forum organized in 1992 with broad participation by:

 - Vendors: IBM, Intel, TMC, SGI, Convex, Meiko

 - Portability library writers: PVM, p4

 - Users: application scientists and library writers

 - MPI-1 finished in 18 months

 - Incorporates the best ideas in a "standard" way

 - Each function takes fixed arguments

 - Each function has fixed semantics

 - Standardizes what the MPI implementation provides and what the application can and cannot expect

 - Each system can implement it differently as long as the semantics match

 - MPI is not...

 - a language or compiler specification

 - a specific implementation or product